dev-praneet/freeCodeCamp-ReactJS-2021/README.md

 ### What I learned

+- Learnt how I could use useRef hook to skip the initial render of the useEffect hook.

+- Learnt to create a time which will trigger after a specified period of time.

 ### To know further

-The `max-width` property doesn't seem to work on the img component created using styled-components whereas the `width` property is working fine.
+- The `max-width` property doesn't seem to work on the img component created using styled-components whereas the `width` property is working fine.
 But again the same issue wasn't there in the video.

 ### Useful resources